frankTheCodeBoy/ai_doc_classifier/README.md

 [![Live Demo](https://img.shields.io/badge/Live%20Demo-Open%20App-brightgreen?style=for-the-badge&logo=streamlit)](https://psychic-trout-rx4qj47r9w5cxx59-8502.app.github.dev)

----

 ⚠️ **Notice**
-The button points directly to the app:
+This button points directly to the running app:
-If the environment is **active**, the app loads instantly.
+- If the environment is **active**, the app loads instantly.
-If the environment is **inactive**, GitHub will spin it up automatically — visitors may wait a few minutes before the app is ready.
+- If the environment is **inactive**, GitHub will spin it up automatically — visitors may wait a few minutes before it’s ready.

 ---